FAQ

 For more information, feel free to contact us anytime 9AM-5PM MST at 303.444.8000 or online at info@chimeralighting.com

 Lighttools ez[POP] fabric grids are an evolution of the industry standard egg crate fabric grid.
-They feature a flexible internal aluminum structure, similar to the popular “snap” bracelets of the 90’s.
-The internal structure ensures that the cells of the grid are taught and do not sag or cause a “belly,” sometimes noticeable on larger lightbanks.
+They feature a flexible internal aluminum structure.
+The internal structure ensures that the cells of the grid are taut and do not sag or cause a “belly,” sometimes noticeable on larger Lightbanks.

 ez[POP] grids are available in a 40-degree beam angles for Chimera Small, Medium and Large rectangular banks, as well as Small, Medium, and Large Strips.

 Chimera’s metal honeycomb grids and Lighttools Fabric Grids are described in degrees.
-These degrees are roughly the angle of spread from the front of the lightbank they are installed on, though the light used and size of the lightbank will cause results to vary.
+These degrees are roughly the angle of spread from the front of the Lightbank they are installed on, though the light used and size of the Lightbank will cause results to vary.
+The degree reference represents the ½ Angle of cut-off of the beam.
+That means a 40 degree grid will keep the beam no larger than 80 degrees.

 Smaller degree numbers are more narrow beam angles, meaning that the spread of the light is tighter and over a smaller area.